 The most common use is to alter the environ dictionary in order to provide more functionality but here are some other ways in which they can be used.

-User sign in middleware might wait for a '403 Forbidden' status and instead display a sign in page, setting a new status of '200 OK', new headers and of course a different result containg the HTML of the sign in page.
+'403 Forbidden' status and instead display a sign in page, setting a new status of '200 OK', new headers and of course a different result containg the HTML of the sign in page.